ccc159/RhinoPythonForVscode/README.md

 - Disallowed duplicated code sending while previous code is running.
 - Added settings to decide CodeSender resets engine or not.

+### 0.1.4

+- Added setting to minimize window when executing code.